VEDASHREE-123/Projects/README.md

    - Random forest Algorithm
 ***
 # 🚀 Usage
-Prepare the dataset (ensure the CSV or data file is in the correct folder).
+1.Prepare the dataset (ensure the CSV or data file is in the correct folder).

-Run the main script:
+2.Run the main script:

-bash
-Copy
-Edit
-python main.py
+//bash
+(python main.py)
-Follow the prompts or view the results in the output/log file or UI (if available).
+3.Follow the prompts or view the results in the output/log file or UI (if available).

 Sample usage in notebook or command line will be added here.
 ***